shivkankan/BikeSharingAssignment/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
+- As per Analysis, the top 3 predictor variables that influences the bike booking are.
+- Temperature (temp)
-- Conclusion 3 from the analysis
+- Weather Situation 3 (weathersit_3
-- Conclusion 4 from the analysis
+- Year (yr)
+- So, it's suggested to consider these variables utmost importance while planning, to achive maximum Booking

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- Libraries used are pandas, seaborn, matplotlib, sklearn and statsmodels

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- This project is a case study and the details for the case study is given by UpGrad.
+- references are taken from the study material of UpGrad.

 ## Contact